eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Expert in one of the streaming platforms, preferably Flink.
 	- Expertise in developing software on a public cloud platform (AWS, GCP, Azure).
 	- Expertise in developing software with stream processing technology (Kafka, AWS Kinesis).
 + skill set:
+	- You will also work closely with our data scientists to make sure our customers have the necessary tools to perform high quality data integrations by building out the Machine Learning and AI infrastructure for entity resolution, automated data mapping, predictive analytics, and risk analysis.
+	- As a Software Engineer Intern you will work with a mentor to improve storage, compute, privacy, security, and compliance features necessary to support the operational workflows that help people get the assistance they need.
++ skill set:
 	- BLAH.
 + skill set: